Astrological aspect (Hindu astrology): Nature of aspects

 Aspects of natural benefics, the full Moon, Mercury, Venus and Jupiter, are considered to be productive of good results and those by natural malefics, the Sun, Mars and Saturn, evil.
 Natural benefics owning evil bhavas, combust or in debilitation sign or defeated in planetary-war (graha-yuddha) become tainted and prove contra-productive.
 Natural malefics owning auspicious bhavas, when they act as yogakarakas, tend to produce good results.
 These are the basic rules concerning planetary aspects.

 An astrologer is required to make a careful note of all planetary positions, conjunctions and aspects which collectively form the fundamental basis for all predictions.
 Good results are produced by favourable planetary positions, and by benefic conjunctions and aspects, if not, unfavourable, mixed or evil results are produced.

 In Hindu astrology, which is sidereal and takes cognisance of nine planets - the seven afore-mentioned and the two Lunar Nodes Rahu and Ketu, three systems are followed, namely, Parashari, Jaimini and Tajika.
 Indian astrologers favour the Parashari System.

 Planetary aspects according to the Parashari System of prognostication

 According to Parashara all planets cast their aspects on the 3rd and the 10th bhava or house (i.e., at a distance of 60 degrees and 270 degrees), on the 5th and the 9th (120 degrees and 240 degrees), the 4th and the 8th (90 degrees and 210 degrees) and the 7th (180 degrees) but the strength of their aspect varies at different points.
-Therefore the 7 planets cast it's aspects as follow:
+Therefore the 7 planets cast their aspects as follows: